COMPAS-Lab/sparsity-compas-forked-kascade/attn_recovery.md

 Eager-attention-based platform should have the restriction of running on a set of limited length sequences to prevent from OOM errors.
 This restriction can be implemented in its strategies class, so that it does not need the interference from evaluation scripts (`scripts/eval_script.py` and `scripts/eval_lb.py`).

+> ***Note:*** currently Olmo-2-1b can finish inference on a single H200 GPU, but llama3.1-1b-instruct cannot.
+> It may worth investigate how to use Tensor Parallelism on the existing Kascade framework to split different tensors in the self-attention to enable multi-GPU inference.
+> However it may also make the component storing more complex, as it needs to collect different components from different GPUs.

 ### Flash-attention-based platform: